catalystneuro/dicarlo-lab-to-nwb/src/dicarlo_lab_to_nwb/conversion/conversion_notes.md

 PosixPath('.../exp_domain-transfer-2023/exp_domain-transfer-2023.sub_pico/raw_files/mworksproc/pico_domain-transfer-2023_230214_140610_mwk.csv')
 ```

 Note that the date `230214`  is not the same as `20230214` which is used to access other files.
 They cut the first two digits of the year.
+This seems
+to only happn for the mworks processed files of domain-transfer-2023 and not for the mworks processed files of Co32

+I don't have matching files for mworks processed and intan raw for the Co3D experiment.

 ## Single session structure